clock-icon BESTELLT BIS 17 UHR, ZUGESTELLT AM FOLGETAG package-icon PORTOFREI AB CHF 150 icon-schweizer-standort STANDORT SCHWEIZ

 CHF 26.90

-• 300 mg of high-quality L-tyrosine per capsule
+• 300 mg high-quality L-tyrosine per capsule

 • A non-essential amino acid found in proteins

-• A precursor to many important substances:
+• Starting substance for many important substances:

-• As well as thyroxine (thyroid hormone), coenzyme Q10, and the pigment melanin
+• As well as thyroxine (thyroid hormone), coenzyme Q10 and the pigment melanin

-• Vegan & gluten-free – in a plant-based capsule
+• Vegan & gluten-free – in a plant-based capsule shell

-• Laboratory tested for heavy metals
+• Lab-tested for heavy metals

-• Sustainably packaged in recyclable amber glass
+• Sustainably packaged in recyclable brown glass

 • Contents: 90 capsules / servings